 What Is Retargeting?

 Your online business has attracted the interest of potential customers, but they are just not ready to spend money with you yet.
-According to a recent study, 92 percent of consumers who visit a brand’s website for the first time do so for reasons other than to buy something.
+According to a recent study, 92 percent of consumers who visit a brand’s website for the first time do so for reasons other than buying.
 If they do leave without spending any money, it can be very hard indeed to reach them again.

 This is where you can use retargeting (also known as behavioral retargeting) to bring potential customers back a second time around, driving uptake and increasing revenue for your business.